JohnAPedagogy/ProgressiveStudentHackathon/2021/round_1/Readme.md

 ### Day 4 - Tasks
 1. Follow along and build to-do app using angular and node
 2. Create a new angular app this time apply the PSM concept to create the PSM front end application using your assigned entity.
-3. Push all your work for day 1 back to the remote repostory using the following command `git pull && git add . && git commit -m "day x tasks" && git push`
+3. Upload all your work for  the day up to the remote repostory using the following command `git pull && git add . && git commit -m "day x tasks" && git push`

 ## Day 5 - Admin Console
 ### Day 5 - Tasks
 1. Custom form component will be presented.
 Follow along the presentation
 2. Adjust your PSM front end application to use the custom form
-3. Push all your work for day 1 back to the remote repostory using the following command `git pull && git add . && git commit -m "day x tasks" && git push`
+3. Upload all your work for  the day up to the remote repostory using the following command `git pull && git add . && git commit -m "day x tasks" && git push`

 ## Congratulations
 If you completed all the tasks above then you have qualified for the main hackathon!
 I'll see you in sprint 1